personalrobotics/prpy/README.md

 output_path = planner.PlanToConfiguration(robot, goal_config)
 ```

-First, `robot.GetEnv()` is cloned into the the `planner.env` planning
+As this is a `@ClonedPlanningMethod`, `robot.GetEnv()` is cloned into the
+the `planner.env` planning environment.
+Planning occurs within this cloned
 environment.
-Next, planning occurs in the cloned environment.
-Finally, the
-output path is cloned back into `robot.GetEnv()` and is returned by the
+Finally, the output path is cloned back into `robot.GetEnv()`
-planner.
+and is returned by the planner.

 See the following sub-sections for more information about the built-in planners
 provided with PrPy, information about writing your own planner, and several